06000208/BanEvasionPrevention/README.md

 # BanEvasionPrevention

-This addon is intended to prevent players bypassing existing bans on Garry's Mod Servers.
+This addon is intended to prevent players bypassing existing bans on Garry's Mod Servers, but It's fairly outdated and unmaintained, at least this version.

-We plan on refactoring it in the future.
+As such, I plan on refactoring it in the future.
 For now, enjoy the original description:

 ## Garrys-Mod-Family-Sharing